dedica/Online-Class-Conditionals/README.md

 if so, print "Stop the car!".

-Next, check if the red and yellow and green light is off, In this case print "Power outage!".
+Next, check if the red and yellow and green light is off, In this case, print "Power outage!".

 Next, check if the red and yellow light is off, and the green light is on.
-In this case print "Keep moving!";
+In this case, print "Keep moving!";

 Next, check if the red or yellow light is on, and the green light is on too.
-In this case print "Traffic lights are messed up!".
+In this case, print "Traffic lights are messed up!".

-In any other case print "Follow the rules and stay safe!".
+In any other case, print "Follow the rules and stay safe!".
 */
 </pre>